naivary/govm/README.md

 # Purpose
-vagrant-wrapper or govm (which is called govm because it will be implemented in go in the future with a proper API) is currently a shell-wrapper for vagrant to create automatically:
+vagrant-wrapper or govm (which is called govm because it will be implemented in go in the future with a proper API) is currently a shell-wrapper for vagrant and virtualbox to create automatically:
 * one highly configurable virtual machine
 * run any action you know from vagrant on this machine
   * ssh